Gruenbaer/141fortune/technical_documentation.md

 This document provides a comprehensive technical overview of the **14.1 Fortune** application, designed to help developers understand its architecture, core logic, and implementation details.

 ## 1. Overview
 **14.1 Fortune** is a specialized scoring application for **Straight Pool (14.1 Continuous)** billiards.
-It features a rich **Steampunk aesthetic** and handles complex rule enforcement including safe shots, break fouls, the 3-foul rule, and game history tracking.
+It features **multiple visual themes** (Cyberpunk and Steampunk, with Cyberpunk as the default) and handles complex rule enforcement including safe shots, break fouls, the 3-foul rule, and game history tracking.

 ## 2. Technology Stack
 *   **Framework**: [Flutter](https://flutter.dev/) (Dart SDK >=3.0.0 <4.0.0)